 From 1978 until 1996, Theodore "Ted" Kaczynski waged a one-man terror campaign involving mailing bombs to pre-selected individuals.
 He chose his targets based on their connection to industrialization and technology, and ultimately killed three people and seriously injured 23 others.

 Kaczynski believed that mankind was being systematically subjugated in an immoral, machine-controlled society.
-His bombing campaign was both a means of attacking those he felt who were part of an abusive system, as well as a demand for the public release of his 35,000 word essay, Industrial Society And Its Future.
+His bombing campaign was a means of attacking those he felt were part of an abusive system, as well as a demand for the public release of his essay, Industrial Society and Its Future.

-Operating from a remote Montana cabin with no electricity or running water, Kaczynski confounded the FBI for eighteen years and involved the Bureau in the costliest investigation in U.S. history.
+Operating from a remote Montana cabin with no electricity or running water, Kaczynski confounded the FBI for 17 years and involved the bureau in the one of the costliest investigations in US history.
 The case was known by the acronym UNABOM, which stood for "University and Airline Bombing."
 Eventually Kaczynski was dubbed "the Unabomber."

-Because they might potentially alert people to his presence, Kaczinsky also routinely shot and killed dogs during these sprees.
-His neighbor, Chris Waits, claimed that Kaczynski poisoned nine of his dogs with strychnine-laced oats over a ten-year period.
+Because they might potentially alert people to his presence, Kaczynski also routinely shot and killed dogs during these sprees.
+His neighbor, Chris Waits, claimed that Kaczynski poisoned nine of his dogs with strychnine-laced oats over a 10-year period.
 This destruction continued right up until Kaczynski's arrest by the FBI.

 This psychological study has been associated with Kaczynski's alienation and ultimate rejection and loathing of academia.
-10 of his 16 bombs were sent to educational institutions.
+Ten of his 16 bombs were sent to educational institutions.